crjeder/hx711_spi/README.md

 This is a platform agnostic driver to interface with the HX711 load cell IC.
 It uses SPI instad of bit banging.
 This driver is built using [`embedded-hal`][2] traits.

-## Why yet an other HX711 driver?
+## Why did I write another HX711 driver?
-In mult-iuser / multi-tasking environments bit banging is not reliable.
+In multi-user / multi-tasking environments bit banging is not reliable.
 SPI on the other hand handles the timing with hardware support and is not influenced by other processes.

 ## Usage
 Use embedded-hal implementation to get SPI.
 HX711 does not use CS and SCLK.
 Make sure that it